Try our free ROI calculator. Discover your site's revenue potential.

 Published on December 7, 2023

-What are Partially Rendered Pages?
+What are Partially Rendered (JavaScript) Pages?

-However, in most cases, when websites have rendering issues across the board, it’s common for their URLs not to be indexed.
+Partially rendered pages put your site at a disadvantage, as these missing content and SEO elements can significantly impact your search rankings.
+In most cases, when websites have rendering issues across the board, it’s common for their URLs not to be indexed.

 Note: There are also scenarios where your pages appear empty because Google fails to render your pages completely.
 That said, it’s not common for Google to index blank pages.

-Why Does Partial Rendering happen?
+Why Does Partial Rendering Happen?

 For single-page apps (SPAs), it is even worse.
 If Google can’t crawl JS files, it’ll see all your pages as blank files because there’s no content on the HTML template before JavaScript is executed.